hozumi/ducttape.cljs/README.md

-Next, let's look at an example of function which get data from the server.
+Next, let's look at an example of data fetching function.

 ```clojure
 (ns myapp